Kick-off: 1945, 07/06/2019

 TV: Sky Sports

-We reckon 6/5 for a home win to nil is a rock-solid Denmark vs Republic of Ireland prediction.
+We reckon 5/2 for another stalemate in Copenhagen is good value for our initial Denmark vs Republic of Ireland prediction.

 A Look At Denmark’s Betting Odds